21 Reassuring Things Scientists Wish You Knew About Cancer

 Please make this simple change to your diet

 If you’re overweight or diabetic, you’re much more likely to get dangerous cancers.
 Many researchers believe that eating too much sugar and rapid-release carbohydrates is particularly dangerous.
 “Sugar makes your insulin levels spike, and insulin activates P13K, an enzyme that we have learned is a major player in many human cancers,” says Lewis Cantley, PhD, director of Weill Cornell’s Meyer Cancer Center in New York, New York.
 “The evidence is strong enough that I try to avoid processed foods, especially those with added sugars.”
-Make more room in your diet for these cancer-fighting foods.
+Instead, eat more of these 30 foods proven to prevent cancer.

 For many of us, this is personal